Angular Signal Forms – Everything You Need to Know

 });

+The schema contains the conditional validation rules.
 There are a few alternatives to applyWhenValue.
-One of them is applyWhen , whose predicate receives the current context, which provides access to the entire field state:
+One of them is applyWhen, whose predicate receives not just the value but the current context, which provides access to the entire field state:

 applyWhen(path, (ctx) => ctx.valueOf(path.delayed), delayedFlight);